Qizot/lsc-benchless/vendors/aws/README.md

 * `hello` - simple hello world - testing the cold start
 * `object_storage_upload` - S3 upload  - for the vendor's object storage solution (uploads a 50MB object and returns
     the execution time)
+* `get_resources` - return the information about the CPU and memory used on the runtime
+* `simulate_cpu_load` - returns the time in miliseconds elapsed while performing some computation of a given size (specified by the parameter).

 ## Structure
 `bin` folder contains various scripts required for building and deploying the lambdas: